Software Architect Jobs in USA with Visa Sponsorship

 Do I need a computer science degree to get visa sponsorship as a software architect?

 A bachelor's degree in computer science, software engineering, information systems, or a closely related field is typically required.
-Some employers may accept equivalent experience (three years of work experience for each year of missing education), but a relevant degree significantly strengthens your H-1B specialty occupation case.
+Some employers may accept equivalent experience (three years of work experience for each year of missing education), but a relevant degree significantly strengthens your H-1B visa specialty occupation case.

 Which visa types work best for software architect positions?